bmmpxf/mapstory/manual/manual.rst

 Styling your StoryLayer
 =======================

-When your StoryLayer is uploaded, a default style will be created for it unless a style file was provided during the upload, in which case that style will be associated with the layer.
 A style dictates how a StoryLayer will look when it is displayed.
-A StoryLayer has a default style and zero or more optional styles that can be displayed in addition.
-The default style is how the StoryLayer will be displayed on the **Info tab** and will also be the default when added to a MapStory.
+When your StoryLayer is uploaded, a default style will be created for it unless a style file was provided during the upload.
+If a style file was provided, that style will be associated with the newly uploaded layer.
+A StoryLayer has a default style and any number of optional styles that can be displayed in addition.
+The default style is how the StoryLayer will be displayed on the `Info tab`_ and will also be the default when added to a MapStory.
 When contained in a MapStory, a StoryLayer may appear multiple times with different styles applied.

-One can manage the default style, upload additional styles, or download styles for a StoryLayer on the **Info tab** under the Style tab.
+One can manage the default style, upload additional styles, or download styles for a StoryLayer on the `Info tab`_ under the Style tab.
 If the StoryLayer has optional styles, they can be previewed here, too.

 To update an existing style, ensure that the **Update existing style** option is selected and that the name matches an existing style.